jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 ![image](https://github.com/jckkrr/half_of_australian_airports_were_busier_during_pandemic/assets/69304112/31341873-c48a-49dd-b3c1-bac1ee43601e)

 This produced a table containing 1589 ICAO codes.
-(More than a hundred airports that are either too small to have a listed code or are listed as being closed were excluded from the list).
+More than a hundred airports that are either too small to have a listed code or are listed as being closed were excluded from the list.

-These codes code then be feed into the getTrafficByIcao function, one by one, with a csv of each set of results saved seperately.
+These codes code then be feed into the getTrafficByIcao function, one by one, with a CSV of each set of results saved seperately.

-The following code was used to produce a matrix of results, which from there could be analysed and the data and trends within reported on.
+The following code was used to produce a matrix of results.
+This could then be analysed and the data and trends within it reported on.

 ```
 def makeMatrix():